centrica-engineering/nucleus-docs/src/content/docs/components/temp-draft-purpose.md

 ## nsx-address-selector

 > The nsx-address-selector is a multi-functional experience pattern.
-Use this Nucleus experience (nsx-) for address related tasks.
+Use this Nucleus experience (nsx-) for address-related tasks.

 Use the address selector for any of the following tasks: